jigarthummar/sentiment-analysis/README.md

 }
 ```

-## License

-This project is licensed under the MIT License.

 ## Acknowledgments

-- This project was developed as part of the EAI 6010: Applications of Artificial Intelligence course at Northeastern University.
 - Thanks to the Hugging Face team for providing the DistilBERT model.
 - Thanks to the FastAPI team for the excellent web framework.